 The design studio is central to Landscape Architecture.
 You’ll spend most of your time in the studio, pursuing individual and small group project work.
 You’ll learn by doing design projects that allow you to develop creative skills and apply knowledge taught through lectures, seminars, drawing classes, ﬁeld trips, reviews, readings, individual and group tutorials.
 In your third year you will also gain professional experience interning in a landscape related company / institution.
 Lectures fall into three main categories:

 Ecological and Environmental Sciences

 - Soils, Biology, Botany

 - Trees & Shrubs.

 - Landscape History & Theory, Archaeology

 - Rural & Landscape Planning

 - Materials & Construction

 - Research and Writing.

-A combination of regular studio reviews, reports, as well as end-of-semester written and portfolio examinations is used to assess your work.
-The 4th year concludes with a design thesis based on a subject of your own choosing.
+A combination of regular studio reviews, reports, as well as end-of-semester written and portfolio examinations, is used to assess your work.
+The fourth year concludes with a design thesis based on a subject of your own choosing.